leuzoe/hdec/README.md

 - use the python lib `heidelberg` controlling the wallbox by its Modbus interface
 - start a minimal webserver
 - provide a "Go-e"-like interface
-- use it as openWB charging point(s) (yes, it's untested but reasonable that more than one box can be controlled)
+- use it as openWB charging point(s) (yes, more than one box can be controlled)
 - as interface for humans, this module simply shows a status display

 ## Caveats